 Instructions

-- To make the frosting: In a small mxing bowl, beat cream cheese and the 2 oz of butter together until smooth.
+• To make the frosting: In a small mxing bowl, beat cream cheese and the 2 oz of butter together until smooth.
 Add in powdered sugar and mix until perfectly creamy.
-You can either spread it on top of the cookie like you would a cinnamon roll or to pipe it on in a swirl to give it more of a cinnamon roll identity.
+You can either spread it on top of the cookie like you would a cinnamon roll or to pipe it on in a swirl for a cleaner look!

 If you loved this recipe for Strawberry Cheesecake Cookies make sure to check out my Brown Butter Cinnamon Roll Cookies and my Strawberry Vanilla Bean Blondies